All Episodes

 There are a lot of them.

-They're a bunch of really peddle to the metal young conservative, uh conservative review is one.
+There are a bunch of really pedal to the metal young conservative Conservative Review is one websites out there and they are take-note prisoners.

-And independence journalism review is is is one of them.
+And Independence Journalism Review is one of them.

-And there's a story here about the uh North Dakota is taking a new approach to ensure that its youths learn the value of the greatness of the United States in an effort to ensure that high school graduates are aware how the government operates.
+And there's a story here, but North Dakota is taking a new approach to ensure that its youths learn the value of the greatness of the United States.

-The state legislature in North Dakota is considering a new bill, which would impose one more requirement on seniors prior to graduation.
+In an effort to ensure that high school graduates are aware how the government operates, the state legislature in North Dakota is considering a new bill which would impose one more requirement on seniors prior to graduation.

 From the Jamestown Sun newspaper, a bipartisan bill being introduced in the North Dakota legislature would require high school students to pass the same civics test as new Americans seeking citizenship before they could graduate.